 During the five-year period of 2013-2017, there was a combined total of 23 fatalities and serious injuries in the KATS MPA that were associated with pedestrians.
 Strategies to reduce these crashes include curb bump outs, pedestrian islands, improved crosswalk striping, improved pedestrian signage and pavement markings, wider sidewalks, and speed reduction policies.
-Additionally, the Safe Routes to School Program includes "walking school buses" which encourages students to walk to school with supervision for safety.
+Additionally, the Safe Routes to School Program includes "walking school buses" which encourage students to walk to school with supervision for safety.
 The program also helps fund infrastructure improvements with grants that help safety, this includes better sidewalks and flashing pedestrian beacons on the roads.
-In Kankakee, a \$200,000 Safe Routes to School grant was awarded to improve a school pedestrian crossing along IL-17.
+In Kankakee, \$200,000 in grants were awarded from the Safe Routes to School Program to improve a school pedestrian crossing along IL-17.